Pleasure Boats and Ferries on Lake Geneva, Switzerland

 Ferry Boat from Nyon in Yvoire

-Passenger ferries operate year-round on Lac Léman between Swiss and French towns.
+Passenger ferries cruise year-round on Lac Léman between Swiss and French towns.
 These passenger ferries are an integral part of public transportation in the Lake Geneva region.
 No car ferries operate on Lake Geneva.

 Passenger ferries operate on three routes on Lake Geneva between Switzerland and France: